Layr-Labs/eigenlayer-contracts/docs/avs/task/TaskMailbox.md

 * [Fee Management](#fee-management)
 * [Task Hooks and AVS Integration](#task-hooks-and-avs-integration)

+### Immutable Configuration

+The `TaskMailbox` contract has the following immutable parameters set at deployment:

+* **BN254_CERTIFICATE_VERIFIER**: Address of the BN254 certificate verifier contract
+* **ECDSA_CERTIFICATE_VERIFIER**: Address of the ECDSA certificate verifier contract
+* **MAX_TASK_SLA**: Maximum allowed task SLA duration (typically set to `DEALLOCATION_DELAY / 2`)

+The `MAX_TASK_SLA` parameter is particularly important as it ensures AVSs can still slash operators in case of stake deallocation during inflight tasks.
+By limiting task SLAs to half the deallocation delay, the system guarantees that operators cannot avoid slashing by deallocating their stake while a task is still pending.

 ## Parameterization

 The `TaskMailbox` uses the following key parameters:

 * **Fee Split**: Configurable percentage (0-10000 basis points) that determines how task fees are split between the protocol fee collector and the AVS fee collector
 * **Task SLA**: Service Level Agreement duration (in seconds) set per executor operator set, defining how long operators have to complete a task
+* **MAX_TASK_SLA**: Maximum allowed task SLA duration (immutable, set at deployment)
 * **Consensus Thresholds**: Configurable per operator set, defining the required stake proportion for result verification

 ---